Written by Dauphin

 This was my new routine.
 I had to dust every day with my new apron.
 Mum wrote my name on the front of it in big letters, so everyone knew that the frilly apron was mine.
 Mum would come to inspect my work.
-I wanted so much to please her, because if there were one spec of dust, She would get very mad and call me a no good for nothing boy, and then I would have to do it all over again.
+I wanted so much to please her because if there were one speck of dust, she would get very mad and call me a no good for nothing boy, and then I would have to do it all over again.

 One afternoon, I was finished dusting.
-I was playing with a batman car in my room.
+I was playing with a Batman car in my room.
 I could hear Mum go around inspecting if I dusted well enough.
-I think she got mad at me because she stormed in my room.
-In fact she nearly fell to the floor because she had drunk so much.
+I think she got mad at me because she stormed into my room.
+In fact, she nearly fell to the floor because she had drunk so much.
 She seen me with the Batman car and then shouted for my sisters to come.

 I sat on my bed and looked at my new toys.
 I picked up a doll.
 It was a cute and pretty one.
 I was crying.
 Why did my Mum hate me?
 Why did I have to have girl toys?